undergroundwires/CEH-in-bullet-points/chapters/01-introduction/incident-management.md

   9. **Post-incident activities** (lessons learnt)
      - Record what happened with final review.
      - Have discussion about how to avoid it in future.
 - 🤗 E.g. a developer in [Dropbox miscoded](https://www.cnet.com/news/dropbox-confirms-security-glitch-no-password-required/) authentication function to always return true.
-Anyone could login as whichever you user you want by just typing their e-mail.
-They had review policy but no one paid attention.
-They had protocols against major breach.
-Realized that it was critical and then they brought down the service to prevent huge damage (containment), and conducted investigation to see what has happened and started recovery process.
-It was recorded and documented for current and future employees.
+  - Anyone could login as whichever you user you want by just typing their e-mail.
+  - They had review policy but no one paid attention.
+  - They had protocols against major breach.
+  - Realized that it was critical and then they brought down the service to prevent huge damage (containment)
+  - Conducted investigation to see what has happened and started recovery process
+  - It was recorded and documented for current and future employees

 ## Emergency response plan